snowplow/dbt-snowplow-unified/CONTRIBUTING.md

 ### Installing git

-You will need `git` in order to download and modify the `dbt-snowplow-*` source code.
+You will need `git` in order to download and modify the `dbt-unified` source code.
 On macOS, the best way to download git is to just install [Xcode](https://developer.apple.com/support/xcode/).

 ### External contributors

-If you are not a member of the `snowplow` GitHub organization, you can contribute to `dbt-snowplow-*` by forking the relevant package repository.
+If you are not a member of the `snowplow` GitHub organization, you can contribute to `dbt-snowplow-unified` by forking the relevant package repository.
 For a detailed overview on forking, check out the [GitHub docs on forking](https://help.github.com/en/articles/fork-a-repo).
 In short, you will need to:

 1. Fork this repository
 2. Clone your fork locally